Growy-Org/Growy-Function/README.md

 ## Future Feature
 - Icon & avatar
 - Repeat Assignment Scheduler
-- Remove home is not allowed
+- Remove home, child, parent are not allowed when there is linked resource

 ### Game Category Profile & Mini Game